sanjoydasjoy/mindcare_javafest/README.md

 Frontend Development: React, Node.js (with Yarn for package management), Bootstrap, and Vanilla CSS.<br><br>
-Backend Development: Spring Boot framework, MongoDB Atlas as the database, and JWT for authentication.
+Backend Development: Spring Boot framework, MongoDB Atlas as the database, JWT for authentication, and Gemini API for GPT-powered personalized guidance and counsellor bot.

 ___